braheezy/goqoa/README.md

 The check uses `cmp` to check each byte in each produced file.
 For an unknown reason, not all files pass this check.
 The failing files are the exact same size and when played, sound the same.
 Perhaps it's rounding error differences between Go and C, or bad reference files, or other such noise.
 It does appear to the same suspect files everytime.
 Anyway, you have been warned.

-- `check_spec.h` to check a small amount bytes for a small amount of files
+- `check_spec.h` to check a small amount of bytes for a small amount of files
-- `check_spec.sh -a` to check all 150 songs and record `failures`
+- `check_spec.sh -a` to fully check all 150 songs and record `failures`

 ## Fuzz Testing
 The `qoa` package has a fuzz unit test to examine the `Encode()` and `Decode()` functions.